 Level Listening and Speaking Basic Reading and Writing Test Benchmark: CASAS scale scores Reading: 181-190 BEST Plus 2.0: 362 - 427 BEST Literacy: 21-52 Individual can understand basic greetings, simple phrases and commands.
 Can understand simple questions related to personal information, spoken slowly and with repetition.
 Understands a limited number of words related to immediate needs and can respond with simple learned phrases to some common questions related to routine survival situations.
 Speaks slowly and with difficulty.
 Demonstrates little or no control over grammar.
 Individual can read numbers and letters and some common sight words.
 May be able to sound out simple words.
 Can read and write some familiar words and phrases, but has a limited understanding of connected prose in English.
 Can write basic personal information (e.g., name, address, telephone number) and can complete simple forms that elicit this information.
-Functional and Workplace Skills to immediate needs.
-Can provide lim amon forms of print found in the home ames.
-Can handle routine entry level or oral English communication and in
+Functional and Workplace Skills Individual functions with difficulty in social situations and in situations related to immediate needs.
+Can provide limited personal information on simple forms, and can read very simple common forms of print found in the home and environment, such as product names.
+Can handle routine entry level jobs that require very simple written or oral English communication and in which job tasks can be demonstrated.
+May have limited knowledge and experience with computers.